-The Kuat Trio is a minimalist, fork mounted roof rack (you’ll have to remove the front wheels).
+The Kuat Trio is a minimalist, fork mounted roof rack, which means you’ll have to remove the front wheels.

 Even though Kuat might not be a household name in bike racks, their products have been gaining traction and raving reviews in the past 1-2 years.

 The Trio is definitely one of their best-selling bike rack.
 It uses a 3-way mounting system; 2 at the fork and 1 at the rear wheel.
 The fork is intelligent enough to adapt to bikes of all types and sizes.

 Good for : Look no further if you’re after a sleek and minimalist looking roof bike rack.